arcaccra/arc_docs/docs/ALJ Intensive/Day_1.md

 # Day 1 - Accra Action Learning Journey

+## Wake-up Exercise: Embodied Space Reorganization

+This morning began with a 90-minute wake-up exercise designed to give participants an embodied experience of the action learning journey.
+Participants were tasked with reorganizing the room for the day’s activities under specific role-based constraints:
+- **Sight**: Some participants wore blindfolds.
+- **Movement**: Some were unable to move without guidance.
+- **Speech**: Some could not speak.
+A diagram of the action learning process was displayed on screen throughout the activity as a visual reference.
+The purpose was to emphasize self-organization, adaptive communication, and collaborative problem-solving in a tangible, embodied way.

 ## Welcome and Opening Session

 The Accra Action Learning Journey (ALJ) commenced on a high note at the Accra Resource Centre with 12 enthusiastic participants drawn from diverse professional and community backgrounds.
 These included community organizers, educators, environmental advocates, and youth leaders.
 The morning session began with a dynamic and interactive exercise facilitated by Tobias, focusing on the principles of teamwork, collaboration, and shared leadership.